 First, making it hard or impossible to unsubscribe can get your business in legal hot water.
 Second, don’t take a few people unsubscribing from your email personally.
 You can keep this list of emails for a potential re-engagement campaign.

-I hope that this look at email marketing helps your startup gain lots of new readers (and customers).
-If you’d like more free content to help you out, check out Content Marketing Life’s Build a Better Startup blog.
+I hope that this look at email marketing for startups helps your startup gain lots of new readers (and customers).
+If you’d like more free content to help you out, check out Content Marketing Life’s blog.
 This blog features information about content marketing, social media campaigns, SEO tips, and much more.

 Alex Eagleton is a copywriter and digital marketer passionate about helping companies connect with customers.
 Throughout the past decade, he’s worked with companies including Referral Rock, Connecteam, and Ramsey Solutions.
 He’s a versatile writer who understands how to align with companies, truly matching their voices and tones.